Newsom asks Californians to stay vigilant about more storms | Times Leader

 The ongoing pattern brought showers to Northern California early Friday, and additional surges of moisture, which will be even stronger, are expected to again spread rain and snow elsewhere in the state over the coming days.

-In the last 18 days, a state has averaged more than nine inches (23 centimeters) of rainfall a day — a remarkable amount that has seen some locations meet their average annual rainfall already, said David Lawrence, meteorologist with the National Weather Service.
+California, a state plagued by drought, has averaged more than 9 inches (23 centimeters) of rainfall over the past 18 days — a remarkable amount that has seen some locations meet their average annual rainfall already, said David Lawrence, meteorologist with the National Weather Service.

 A Saturday storm will bring widespread, powerful rainfall and heavy mountain snowfall — with wind gusts of up to 60 mph (97 kph) and the possibility of more trees falling and power outages, he said.

-Note: This story was first published on Jan.
-13, 2023.
-It was updated on Jan.
-14, 2023, to correct that a meteorologist said the average rainfall statewide was more than 9 inches (23 centimeters) over 18 days, not 9 inches a day.